Ashley Hope Pérez: Career

-Early in her career, Pérez taught English Language Arts at César E. Chávez High School in Houston, which is where she"—as a white woman—became passionate about stories that center Latinx lives."
+Early in her career, Pérez taught English Language Arts at César E. Chávez High School in Houston, which is where she "—as a white woman—became passionate about stories that center Latinx lives."

-Aside from writing, Pérez is an assistant professor in the Center for Latin American Studies at the Ohio State University.
+Aside from writing, Pérez is an assistant professor in the Department of Comparative Studies at The Ohio State University.
 In her research, she "is interested in the ethical implications of how we tell, read, mediate, and interpret narratives."

-Texts
+Books

 The Knife and the Butterfly (2011)

 The Knife and the Butterfly is a young adult novel published in 2011 by Carolrhoda Books.
 The novel, which explores the lives of two teenage gang members in Houston, a Hispanic boy named Azael and a White girl named Lexi, is based on the 2006 death of Gabriel Granillo.
 The title originates from the Houston Chronicle series The Butterfly and the Knife, which chronicled the case.
 Pérez switched the order of the words "Knife" and "Butterfly" in order to attract male readers.
 Copyrights do not extend to titles, so Pérez was able to use the Chronicle title.